matwilso/boxLCD/README.md

 # 📟 boxLCD 📟
 ## box2D physics with MNIST-sized rendering

-boxLCD enables rendering in very low resolution binarized images to enable quick iterations of ideas on low computational budgets.
+boxLCD renders simple 2D physics environments in very low resolution binarized images to enable quick iterations of ideas on low computational budgets.
 It offers a few basic sample environments and a limited wrapper around the pybox2d API to make defining custom b2worlds easier.